History of the Arab–Israeli conflict: British Mandate (1920–1948)

-In search for help in expelling British forces from Palestine, thus removing the enforcer of the Zionist enterprise, the Grand Mufti sought alliance with the Axis Powers.
-The response of the British government was to banish the Mufti (who spent much of World War II in Germany and helped form a Muslim SS division in the Balkans), curb Jewish immigration, and reinforce its police force.
-The Jewish leadership (Yishuv) "adopted a policy of restraint (havlaga) and static defense in response to Arab attacks" and criticized the British for "what they regarded as Britain's retreat from the Balfour Declaration and its conciliation of Arab violence."
-It was at this time that critics of this policy broke away from the Hagana (the self-defense organization of the Yishuv) and created the more right-wing militant Irgun, which would later be led by Menachem Begin in 1943.
-For a list of Irgun attacks on Palestinian civilians and policemen during this period, see List of Irgun attacks during the 1930s.
+In seeking support against British rule in Palestine, the Grand Mufti sought alliance with the Axis powers; Britain responded by banishing the Mufti (who spent much of World War II in Germany and helped form a Muslim SS division in the Balkans), curbing Jewish immigration, and reinforce its police force.
+The Jewish leadership (Yishuv) adopted a policy of restraint and defensive action while criticizing Britain for its conciliation of Arab violence and revising its commitments under the Balfour Declaration.
+Dissatisfaction with this approach led some members to split from the Haganah and form the Irgun, a more militant underground group later led by Menachem Begin.

 A British Royal Commission of Inquiry that came to be known as the Peel Commission was established in 1936.
 In its 1937 report, it proposed a two-state solution that gave the Arabs control over all of the Negev, much of the present-day West Bank, and Gaza and gave the Jews control over Tel Aviv, Haifa, present-day northern Israel, and surrounding areas.
 The British were to maintain control over Jaffa, Jerusalem, Bethlehem, and surrounding areas.
 The two main Jewish leaders, Chaim Weizmann and David Ben-Gurion had convinced the Zionist Congress to approve equivocally the Peel recommendations as a basis for more negotiation.
 The Arabs, however, rejected it while demanding cessation of immigration and land sales to Jewish people.
 The Arabs' demands prompted the British to stop Jewish immigration, thus preventing refugees from escaping the Holocaust.

 Jewish violence against the Mandatory Palestine continued to mount throughout the later half of the 1940s, with attacks by the Irgun, assassination of British authorities officials by the Lehi, and the 1946 King David Hotel bombing.

 In 1947, the population was reported as 1,845,000, consisting of 608,000 Jews and 1,237,000 Arabs and others.